MonoGame/docs.monogame.github.io/articles/roadmap.md

 * Updated Mac/Linux support.
 * Stabilized content pipeline dependencies (moving to open source and linked libraries)

+#### Deprecation notices

+The **Windows UWP** platform is being retired as this is not a desired publishing platform with Microsoft.
+It will be replaced with an updated **DesktopDX** platform that will support current Microsoft deployments in a future release.

 There is a lot of other work going on behind the scenes including **MANY** of the PR's and community submissions to improve the over all framework.
 Stay tuned.

 ### [Release 3.8.3](https://github.com/MonoGame/MonoGame/milestone/21) (Provisional fast track maintenance release)